Eruption of Mount Vesuvius in 79 AD: Date of the eruption

 Vesuvius and its destructive eruption are mentioned in first-century Roman sources, but not the day of the eruption.
 For example, Josephus in his Antiquities of the Jews mentions that the eruption occurred "in the days of Titus Caesar."
 Suetonius, a second-century historian, in his Life of Titus simply says that, "There were some dreadful disasters during his reign, such as the eruption of Mount Vesuvius in Campania."

 Writing well over a century after the actual event, Roman historian Cassius Dio (as translated in the Loeb Classical Library 1925 edition) wrote that, "In Campania remarkable and frightful occurrences took place; for a great fire suddenly flared up at the very end of the summer."

-For more than five centuries, until approximately 2018, articles about the eruption of Vesuvius typically stated that the eruption began on August 24 of 79 AD.
+For more than five centuries, until approximately 2018, articles about the eruption of Vesuvius typically stated that the eruption began on August 24, 79 AD.
 This date came from a 1508 printed copy of a letter addressed by Pliny the Younger to the Roman historian Tacitus, originally written some 25 years after the event.
 Pliny was a witness to the eruption and provided the only known eyewitness account.
 Over fourteen centuries of manuscript hand-copying up to the 1508 printing of his letters, the date given in Pliny's original letter may have been corrupted.
 Manuscript experts believe that the date originally given by Pliny was one of August 24, October 30, November 1, or November 23.
 This odd scattered set of dates is due to the Romans' convention for describing calendar dates.
-The large majority of extant medieval manuscript copies – there are no surviving Roman copies – indicate a date corresponding to August 24.
+The large majority of extant medieval manuscript copies (there are no surviving Roman copies) indicate a date corresponding to August 24.
 Since the discovery of the cities, this was accepted by most scholars and by nearly all books written about Pompeii and Herculaneum for the general public.
+In 2022, an analysis of the historical translations claims that no other date than August 24 is supported by evidence from Pliny.

 Since at least the late 18th century, a minority among archaeologists and other scientists have suggested that the eruption began after August 24, during the autumn, perhaps in October or November.
-In 1797 the researcher Carlo Rosini reported that excavations at Pompeii and Herculaneum had uncovered traces of fruits and braziers indicative of autumn, not the summer.
+In 1797, the researcher Carlo Rosini reported that excavations at Pompeii and Herculaneum had uncovered traces of fruits and braziers indicative of autumn, not the summer.

 More recently, in 1990 and 2001, archaeologists discovered more remnants of autumnal fruits (such as the pomegranate), the remains of victims of the eruption in heavy clothing, and large earthenware storage vessels laden with wine (at the time of their burial by Vesuvius).
 The wine-related discovery suggests that the eruption might have happened after the grape harvest.